 On the other hand, if you downsize, the amount of accumulated homestead exemption tax savings that you may port will be limited to the assessed value of your previous home divided by its market value.
 For example, if your current homestead is worth $500,000 but valued at $300,000 under the SOH assessed value, and you were to move into a less valuable homestead property, the new home will be assessed at 60% ($300,000/$500,000) of its market value the first year, as long as the accumulated homestead exemption tax savings is no greater than $500,000.

 Calculating the homestead assessment difference can be complicated.
 Accordingly, the Broward County Property Appraiser has a Portability Estimator on its website to assist in calculating your homestead assessment difference.
-It is important to keep in mind that porting your homestead is not automatic and the timing is critical.
+It is important to keep in mind that porting your homestead is not automatic and the timing is critical as the necessary documentation must be filed by March 1st.
 Nonetheless, the tax savings can be considerable.
-Should you have any questions regarding porting your homestead, please contact our office to speak with an attorney.
+Should you have any questions regarding porting your homestead, or should you need assistance in filing the necessary documentation, please contact our office to speak with an attorney.